 Trongate and the East End

 South of the Merchant City, Argyle Street, which runs through the city center, extends into Trongate.
-The streets between Trongate and the River Clyde are considerably less impressive than their northern neighbors.
-Nevertheless, there are lots of independent art galleries around here as well as some good bars and restaurants, such as Cafe Cossachok .
-The jewel in its crown has got to be the Tron Theatre , a former church whose 17th century steeple, all that remains of the original structure, makes an excellent landmark.
+There are a lot of independent art galleries around here as well as some good bars and restaurants, such as Cafe Cossachok .
+The jewel in its crown has to be the Tron Theatre , a former church whose 17th Century steeple, all that remains of the original structure, makes an excellent landmark.
 Further along, Trongate meets High Street at Glasgow Cross, marked by the Tolbooth Steeple .
-Keep going east and the shop fronts become a little dirtier and the pubs seem a little less welcoming, but there are a few things around here that are worth a look.
-The Barras market is the best place to experience some Glasgow color, but keep an eye out for pickpockets and remember that many of the things for sale 'fell off the back of a lorry'.
-Glasgow Green and the People's Palace and Winter Gardens provide much more civilized reasons to venture this far east.
+Keep going east and head to the Barras market which is one of the best places to experience some Glasgow color.
+Glasgow Green and the People's Palace and Winter Gardens are also great attractions.

 The City Centre